 This new research, published in the Annals of Internal Medicine, indicates that your hearing health may, in part, predict your near-term mortality.
 The better your hearing, the lower risk of near-term mortality you may experience.

-We’ll admit, assessing mortality risk isn’t the same thing as predicting the future (your ears won’t be providing you with winning lottery numbers, unfortunately).
-Additionally, hearing health is one factor among many that can indicate your near term mortality risk.
+We’ll admit that assessing mortality risk isn’t the same thing as predicting the future (your ears won’t be providing you with winning lottery numbers, unfortunately).
+Additionally, hearing health is one factor that can indicate your near term mortality risk.
 But that doesn’t mean it’s not an important factor.

-That seems to indicate hearing health has at least some impact on your overall near term mortality risk.
-In other words, your hearing is an important health indicator that should not be ignored.
-In fact, research in the last few years has been finding surprising associations between your hearing and overall health.
+That indicates hearing health has at least some impact on your overall near term mortality risk.
+In other words, your hearing is a significant health indicator that should not be ignored.
+In fact, research in the last few years has found surprising associations between your hearing and overall health.
 Hearing treatments, then, should take on new urgency.

-To be sure, the degree of hearing loss you may experience is only one health factor among many.
-Your blood pressure, cholesterol, tobacco use, overall health–these are all factors that are going to weigh heavily on your mortality risks one way or the other.
+The degree of hearing loss you may experience is only one health factor among many.
+Your blood pressure, cholesterol, tobacco use, and overall health–are all factors that are going to weigh heavily on your mortality risk one way or the other.
 This new research isn’t meant to imply that hearing health is some kind of silver bullet.
 Instead, these findings simply suggest that the relationship between health and hearing is worth paying special attention to.

 And that makes sense.
 Hearing loss has been linked to several other long term health issues (especially mental health issues).
 For example, hearing loss may increase your risk for cognitive decline, depression, anxiety, and even dementia.